 L K Pryor's KY roots and touring background from the East Coast to the West Coast eventually brought her to Nashville's "Third Coast" as a place to call home with her husband, Wesley Pryor.

-"Both of us wanted to be closer to the music industry and connect with the creative community in Nashville and over the years, we have felt like we made a good decision."
+"Both of us wanted to be closer to the music industry and connect with the creative community in Nashville."

 L K Pryor's own music development actually began as a child performing classical piano music, but she also loved Rock-n-Roll and Motown music.
-Along with friends, Paula Howard Pierce and Terri Turbeville, she started co-writing songs and performing in talent shows.
 Throughout those years and beyond, everything revolved around music education and performance.

 Soon after college, Pryor and her husband were hitting the road with the TMJ Band, based out of Ky, playing gigs at the legendary Troubadour in West Hollywood and other clubs across the country.
 They also performed in a Broadway show about the life of Elvis Presley that toured Las Vegas and New York's Beacon Theater, along with performing in venues across the U.S., Canada and Europe.

-In addition to working with Nashville songwriters, Pryor's songwriting experience also included working on lyrics for an R & B project with the Memphis All-Stars.
-Her husband, Wesley, played drums for them at the time and she affectionately became known as "The Word Lady", sharing a No. 1 regional song status co-write with their song, "Lovin' My Baby."
+In addition to working with Nashville songwriters, Pryor's songwriting experience also includes working on lyrics for an R & B project with the Memphis All-Stars.
+She affectionately became known as "The Word Lady", sharing a No. 1 regional song status with the song, "Lovin' My Baby."

-With so much musical background and life's twists and turns, Pryor's "Bucket List" moment finally came together over the past two years.
+With so much musical background and life's twists and turns, LK Pryor's own original project finally came together.

 "I made a commitment to work on something I had always wanted to do for myself.
 These songs represent the kind of music that feels good to me.
-And working with Wesley on each song helped me write deeper lyrics that spoke the truth about what I wanted to say, plus he totally understood how I wanted the music to feel.
-I also wanted to strengthen my vocals and studied some techniques with Liz Johnson at the Nashville Jazz Workshop that would improve my sound and give me confidence in the recording studio."
+And working with Wesley on each song helped me write deeper lyrics that spoke the truth about what I wanted to say, plus he totally understood how I wanted the music to feel."

-After months of planning and creative collaboration, the 2022 release of "COLD HARD TRUTH" is now a reality.
+After months of planning and creative collaboration, the release of "COLD HARD TRUTH" became a reality.
 It has empowered energy that looks at relationships, with the idea that your attitude and being honest with yourself is what matters most.

 "Everyone involved with this project gave amazing energy and talent to it and that inspired me to push myself and not hold back on the lead vocals.
 Writing and recording these songs represents a dream fulfilled and the final result is beyond my expectations.
-Wesley and the team he put together helped make it happen and I am truly grateful and ready to share this music."
+Wesley and the team he put together helped make it happen and I am truly grateful."

 With Special Thanks to: Misstyx Recording Studio- Nashville, TN -Owners: Darla Rae Perlozzi & Tim Patterson